yannvon/road-segmentation/README.md

 ## Running our models

-We required the `requirements.txt` file which allows to install dependencies in a virtual environment as follows:
+We provide the `requirements.txt` file which allows to install dependencies in a virtual environment very easily as follows:

 ```bash
 $ virtualenv venv